 A smooth landing for families moving off Bluebird or Serve

-FamZoo’s educational tools, safety features, and flexible subaccount system make it a popular choice for parents, caregivers, and budgeters alike.
+FamZoo’s educational tools, safety features, and flexible subaccount system make it a natural fit for parents, caregivers, and budgeters alike.

-This transition guide will help you make the switch smoothly — with no unpleasant surprises.
+This transition guide will help you make the switch smoothly to FamZoo — a practical Bluebird and Serve alternative — with no unpleasant surprises.

 Pleasant surprises

-Families coming from Bluebird or Serve are pleased to find that FamZoo not only supports the same general family-money scenarios, but often supports them with additional flexibility and effectiveness.
+Families coming from Bluebird or Serve are pleased to find that FamZoo not only supports the same general family-money scenarios, but often does so with additional flexibility and effectiveness.

 Here’s how:

-Unlike Bluebird and Serve, FamZoo does not cap the number of subaccounts at four.
+Unlike Bluebird and Serve, FamZoo does not cap the number of family members at five.

-So, you can add as many family members or budget buckets as you need.
+So you can add as many family members as you need.

-Note that our subscription pricing is per family, not per card.
-Each card added after the fourth card incurs a small one-time card production fee.
+FamZoo pricing is per family, not per family member or per card.
+Your first four cards are included.
+Additional cards have a small one-time card production fee.
 Your first three replacement cards in the family are free as well.

 More than one card per family member.